 A church capital campaign is largely about communication.
 Whether you are crafting communication materials, presenting testimonies or preaching, the church often misses that mark in achieving the 4 C’s – communication that is Clear, Consistent, Compelling, and Contagious.

 It is often no better behind the pulpit.
 So many pastors are afraid to preach on this topic in a clear and compelling manner.
 All too often I have witnessed really good pastors go all wobbly kneed and preach all around the subject instead of confronting it head on.
 They take the hard word and wrap it in so much velvet that no one in the congregation feels the impact of the Word.
 I am not advocating the bully pulpit, because there is no place for heavy handedness or berating in a capital campaign, nor is there any need for it.
-The scriptures are full of positive encouragement for biblical giving, you do not have to chase people with the Bible and hit them over the head with it when you can encouragingly lead them with it.
+The Scriptures are full of positive encouragement for biblical giving.
+You do not have to chase people with the Bible and hit them over the head with it.
+You simply need to encouragingly lead them with it.

 A capital campaign is about raising money to meet a Kingdom need, for God has promised to meet our needs.
 If there is a Kingdom need, there is a Kingdom provision to meet that need, a provision which is made available in the abundant grace of God poured out onto His people.
 This is the whole point of Paul’s discourse on giving in chapter 9 of 2 Corinthians, and it is also the basis for the Abundant Giving Capital Campaign.